kelesonur/bounsignlab-verbalfluency/README.md

-# bounsignlab-verbalfluency
+# Info
-Verbal Fluency task results and analyses
+This study is supported under the project:

+**Name:** Supporting Sign Language Development of Deaf Children with Hearing Parents through Linguistically-Informed Preschool Stories

+**Project number:** 14458

+**Institution:** Boğaziçi University, Scientific Research Projects (abbrv.
+BAP)

-# Data
+## Data
 Verbal fluency task results for early and late speakers of TiD.
+Participants: 14 Native, 15 Late

+# Disclaimer
-# Part of a paper in revision.
+Part of a paper in revision, please use responsibly.
-Please use responsibly.